TheAgentCompany/TheAgentCompany/workspaces/tasks/sde-debug-crashed-server/events-viewer/README.md

 ## Security

-The application uses a SQLite database with password protection.
-The database password is set in `app.py`.
-Make sure to change the default password in a production environment.
+The application uses DuckDB with encrypted Parquet files.
+Sensitive data, such as event descriptions and user emails, are encrypted before being stored in the database.
+The encryption key is stored in a separate file and should be properly secured in a production environment.

 ## Contributing